 Sign up now for news alerts on the Canadian housing market

-Through its newly launched home upgrade service, Properly will provide Toronto house hunters with a guaranteed backup offer on their current home, enabling them to unlock that home’s equity while searching for a new one.
+Through its newly launched home upgrade service, Properly will provide Toronto house hunters with Sale Assurance on their current home, enabling them to unlock that home’s equity while searching for a new one.
 It marks an evolution in the firm’s position in the market, allowing it to support both sides of the real estate transaction.

 “We want to take the innovation a step further, and actually integrate within the transaction itself and create a fundamentally different and improved experience for those that are going through, for many people, what is one of the most significant milestones in their life,” Properly co-founder and CEO Anshul Ruparell told Livabl.